Arda-Gokalp-Batmaz-AGB/Panel-view-Component/README.md

 ## Description

-The objective of the project was creating a panel-view component that can be used by the developlers who want to use this componenent in their projects.
+The objective of the project was creating a panel-view component that can be used by the developers who want to use this componenent in their projects.
 Therefore demo and implementation of the panel-view component has been seperated from each other.
 Panel-view components contains header, content and footer parts in itself.

 ## Usage